 Ever come across a term in your textbook you don’t know?
 It’s pretty frustrating when you have to interrupt your studies to hunt down a definition.
 Or maybe you can’t be bothered to grab your phone or search for that physical dictionary, so you just skip over the word—never really comprehending its meaning.
 In the Lix app, you’ll find a built-in dictionary that allows you to look up words you don’t understand.
 The dictionary definition will appear right on the screen without you even needing to leave the app.

 #5 Digital Textbooks Save Trees (and Water)

 Is a digital textbook less harmful on the environment than a printed book?
 While it may be hard to believe, the answer is yes!
 Why?
 It takes fewer resources to produce a digital book than it does to create physical versions, especially when it comes to water.
-According to nonprofit, Green Press Initiative, “the newspaper and book publishing industries consume 153 billion gallons of water annually.
+According to the nonprofit organization Green Press Initiative, the newspaper and book publishing industries consume 153 billion gallons of water annually.
 To produce just one printed book, it takes about seven gallons of water.
-However, one digital book can be produced with less than two cups of water.”
+However, one digital book can be produced with less than two cups of water.
 And while paper can be recycled, the recycling process itself causes excess environmental pollution due to all that extra sludge produced during the textbook de-inking process.
 Gross!

 #6 Digital Textbooks Can Be Read Anywhere

-Textbook alternatives are part of the growing “open educational resources” movement, which is “terrifying” the college textbook cartel.
-Lix is a part of this movement—placing the power structure in higher education where it belongs—in the hands of the students.
-Lix enables students to regain this power, own their education and take control of their student life.
+Textbook alternatives are part of the growing “open educational resources” movement.
+Lix is a part of this movement—placing the power structure in higher education in the hands of the students.
+Lix enables students to own their education and take control of their student life.
 Let’s work together to make this happen.
 Join the Lix movement—a global student rebellion dedicated to transforming the way students learn worldwide, now and for years to come!